To the Members of GKW Limited

-Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current year.
-Thesematters were addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion onthese matters.
+Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the Ind AS financial statements of the current year.
+Thesematters were addressed in the context of our audit of the Ind AS financial statements as awhole and in forming our opinion thereon and we do not provide a separate opinion onthese matters.
 We have determined that there are no key audit matters to communicate inour report.

 The Company's Board of Directors is responsible for the other information.
-The otherinformation comprises the Report on Corporate Governance but does not include thefinancial statements and our auditor's report thereon which we obtained prior to the dateof this auditor's report and the Directors' Report including Annexures to Directors'Report which are expected to be made available to us after that date.
+The otherinformation comprises the Report on Corporate Governance but does not include the Ind ASfinancial statements and our auditor's report thereon which we obtained prior to the dateof this auditor's report and the Directors' Report including Annexures to Directors'Report which is expected to be made available to us after that date.

-Our opinion on the IndAS financial statements does not cover the other information and we donot and will not express any form of assurance conclusion thereon.
+Our opinion on the IndAS financial statements does not cover the other information andwe do not and will not express any form to assurance conclusion thereon.

-In connection with our audit of the financial statements our responsibility is to readthe other information identified above and in doing so consider whether theother information is materially inconsistent with the IndAS financial statements or ourknowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the Ind AS financial statements our responsibility isto read the other information identified above and in doing so consider whether theother information is materially inconsistent with the IndAS financial statements or ourknowledge obtained in the audit or otherwise appears to be materially misstated.